December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 Signs of Underwatering

-• Drooping leaves (that may perk up after watering).
+• Drooping leaves (that sometimes perk up after you’ve watered the plant).

 How to Fix It

-• Water your peace lily thoroughly ensuring water reaches the entire root ball.
+• Water your peace lily thoroughly.
+Make sure water gets to the entire ball of roots.

-• Avoid letting the soil dry out completely between waterings.
+• Don’t let the soil dry out completely between each time you water.

 Signs of Lighting Problems

-• Yellowing combined with browning tips (from too much light).
+• Yellow leaves alongside brown tips (from too much light).

-• Slow growth and pale leaves (from insufficient light).
+• Slow growth and pale leaves (from a lack of light).

 How to Fix It

-• If natural light is insufficient you can use a grow light.
+• If you can’t give your peace lily enough natural light then you can use a grow light to supplement it.

-• Avoid placing the plant near hot, sunny windows where direct sunlight hits it for hours.
+• Don’t put your peace lily near hot, sunny windows where direct sunlight will be hitting it for hours.

 4. Low Humidity